-Mr Phil Lucas - Chair of Finance, Staffing and Premises Committee
+Mr Phil Lucas - (Chair of Governors & Chair of Finance, Staffing and Premises Committee)

 Mr Tony Garland

 I decided to become a school governor so that I could take a active role in the life of a school.
 Since becoming involved over five years ago I have had a major input into the direction of the school, the development of staff and the educational results the school has produced and have recently taken up the role of Chair of Governors.
 I’m very proud to be part of the governor team for Farington Primary School and am looking forward to helping the school’s senior leadership team in our transition to an outstanding school.
 Being a governor can be a tough but very rewarding role and I would appeal to anyone who has an interest in their child’s education and can spare a few hours a month to put themselves forward to become a school governor.
 Together we can achieve greatness.

 A Member of South Ribble Borough Council for St. Ambrose ward in Leyland and a Governor of Lancashire Teaching Hospitals NHS Foundation Trust, Ken moved to the area from London six years ago when he and his wife Sue reached retirement age.
 He is also Secretary of the Rotary Club of Preston and manages the Club’s contribution to the local Talking Newspaper for the Blind.
 A former Engineering Manager in the broadcast television industry, he and his wife have four grandchildren of primary school age, although none live here in Leyland.